sviperll/result4j/README.md

 Project Values and Goals
 ------------------------

- * Small well-defined library that requires minimal maintainance
+ * Small well-defined library that requires minimal maintenance
  * Work with the broad range of mainstream Java code (not tailored to some niche flavor of Java)
  * No bloat
  * Zero or minimal dependencies